espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

     I2C master write to slave and read from slave

-Simple example for writing and reading from slave:
+Please note that no STOP condition bit is inserted between the write and read operations; therefore, this function is suited to read a register from an I2C device.
+A simple example for writing and reading from a slave device:

 .. code:: c